Collect everything in the same place

-Various procucts and articles are sold to different customer groups and partners.
+Various products and articles are sold to different customer groups and partners.
 In order to meet all the different needs, the seller must be able to link different properties and attributes to each article.
 An article may be a so-called structural article with different colors and several different sizes or consist of several articles in a kit (bundled product).
 This and a number of other features, such as, replacement article, alternative article, documention, sales unit/packaging, are crucial to being able to support and manage if sales can work against different customer groups and different channels.

-Extend presents delivery times and opportunities for co-deleveries based on the customer’s needs and availibility regardless of the distribution method.
+The XTND Platorm presents delivery times and opportunities for co-deleveries based on the customer’s needs and availibility regardless of the distribution method.
 This enables the handling of large quantities of goods, regardless of which warehouse they exist and optimization of the supply of products/services connected to stores, own warehouses and direct deliveries.
 Further supporting elements in the supply logic are that the supplier can integrate and interact in the process himself.
 Examples of this are: